 The entire family will have a blast at Funland Amusements.

-There is no shortage of attractions to enjoy, including go-karts, bumper boats, mini-golf, etc.
+There is no shortage of attractions, including go-karts, bumper boats, mini-golf, etc.

-It also features a go-kart track to test your driving talents, a rock wall to compete on, and an air-conditioned arcade to play in after these.
+It also features a go-kart track, a rock wall, and an air-conditioned arcade.

-Grab an ice cream or a delicious funnel cake amid the excitement to refuel for the next activity.
+Grab an ice cream or a delicious funnel cake to refuel for the next activity.

-Everyone in the family will find something they appreciate with such a wide range of options.
+Everyone in the family will find something they appreciate with many options.

-Try the splash park, lazy river, and thrilling waterslides to make the most of your time.
+Try the splash park, lazy river, and thrilling waterslides to maximize your time.

-Head to Maui Jack's Waterpark's tiki cabanas and concession stand when you want to get out of the sun.
+Head to Maui Jack's Waterpark's tiki cabanas and concession stand to escape the sun.